Antiviral drug: Protease inhibitors

 Some viruses include an enzyme known as a protease that cuts viral protein chains apart so they can be assembled into their final configuration.
 HIV includes a protease, and so considerable research has been performed to find "protease inhibitors" to attack HIV at that phase of its life cycle.
 Protease inhibitors became available in the 1990s and have proven effective, though they can have unusual side effects, for example causing fat to build up in unusual places.
 Improved protease inhibitors are now in development.

 Protease inhibitors have also been seen in nature.
 A protease inhibitor was isolated from the shiitake mushroom (Lentinus edodes).
-The presence of this may explain the Shiitake mushroom's noted antiviral activity in vitro.
+The presence of this may explain the Shiitake mushrooms' noted antiviral activity in vitro.

 Long dsRNA helix targeting

 Most viruses produce long dsRNA helices during transcription and replication.
 In contrast, uninfected mammalian cells generally produce dsRNA helices of fewer than 24 base pairs during transcription.
 DRACO (double-stranded RNA activated caspase oligomerizer) is a group of experimental antiviral drugs initially developed at the Massachusetts Institute of Technology.
 In cell culture, DRACO was reported to have broad-spectrum efficacy against many infectious viruses, including dengue flavivirus, Amapari and Tacaribe arenavirus, Guama bunyavirus, H1N1 influenza and rhinovirus, and was additionally found effective against influenza in vivo in weanling mice.
 It was reported to induce rapid apoptosis selectively in virus-infected mammalian cells, while leaving uninfected cells unharmed.
 DRACO effects cell death via one of the last steps in the apoptosis pathway in which complexes containing intracellular apoptosis signalling molecules simultaneously bind multiple procaspases.
 The procaspases transactivate via cleavage, activate additional caspases in the cascade, and cleave a variety of cellular proteins, thereby killing the cell.